The Unreasonable Effectiveness of Physics in Biology: Almost Nothing to Tune: Chemistry

 Within the quartet of H, C, N and O, one finds twelve biologically essential covalent bonds \cite{Nelson}: (N--H, O--H, C--H, C--C, C{=}C, C--N, C{=}N, C$\equiv$N, C--O, C{=}O, N--O, O--O), six hydrogen bonds \cite{Jeffrey} (N--H$\cdots$H, O--H$\cdots$H, C--H$\cdots$N, C--H$\cdots$O, N--H$\cdots$N, N--H$\cdots$O), and $4\cdot5/2=10$ van der Waals interactions, for a total of 28 distinct bonds.

-Biological requirements impose one- or two-sided constraints on each of these bonds—on their energies, equilibrium lengths, dipole moments, and the angles they form.
+Biological requirements generally impose multiple two-sided constraints on each of these bonds—constraints on their energies, equilibrium lengths, dipole moments, and the angles the bonds form.
+The satisfaction of these requirements underlies the remarkable ability of these atoms to serve as elements of a kind of Lego construction set for assembling molecular machines of enormous complexity and size.
 The resulting number of inequalities associated with these bonds appears to be of order one hundred.
-For the probability of joint feasibility of a system of roughly a hundred inequalities not to be negligibly small, one would require at least several tens of adjustable variables, whereas here there is only one, the overall scaling factor $\tau$.
+For the probability of joint feasibility of a system of roughly a hundred inequalities not to be negligibly small, one would require at least several tens of adjustable variables, whereas there is only one here, the overall scaling factor $\tau$.

 Note that the elements H, C, N, and O, which constitute more than $99\%$ of the atoms in the human body, belong to four different chemical groups.
-Therefore, one does not expect a significant fraction of the inequalities associated with their various bonds to be trivial, i.e., the system is not expected to be significantly degenerate.
+Therefore, one should not expect the inequalities associated with these bonds to be {\it a priori} dependent; in other words, the system should not be expected to be {\it a priori} degenerate, let alone significantly so.

-In the previous section, we have shown that, without a certain degree of life–friendliness in the structure of cosmology and particle physics, the roughly dozen available free constants would most likely be insufficient to satisfy more than five dozen known constraints.
-Consideration of the chemical sector leads even more compellingly to the same conclusion, demonstrating that approximately $N_c \simeq 100$ nontrivial constraints in its lightest part are satisfied with a single adjustable parameter, $N_v = 1$.

-The only plausible explanation for such a remarkable possibility is a highly special character of the physical laws, allowing a plenitude of life–permitting constraints to be satisfied with a small number of tunable free parameters.
-In other words, a new property of the structure of physical laws is revealed, which, in the spirit of Wigner \cite{Wigner}, may aptly be called the “unreasonable effectiveness of physics in biology.”
+Thus, consideration of the chemical sector demonstrates that approximately $N_r \simeq 100$ constraints on bonds among H, C, N, and O atoms are met with only a single temperature parameter.
+Without any tuning of the fundamental constants, essential biochemistry follows from the parameter-free forms of Coulomb’s law, the Schrödinger equation, and the Pauli principle—as Athena sprang fully armed from the head of Zeus.